"A Mind of Her Own,"

 Alban laughed harshly and, in return, quoted Nietzsche: "What is good?
 All that heightens the feeling of power in man, the will to power, power itself."

+"That's sick," said his twin.
 Douglas Preston & Lincoln Child, Two Graves, Grand Central Publising, 2012, p.440

 I got to do a corruption arc.
 I got to do a female character who is choosing darkness and evil, which is, honestly, my brand.
-But then I go to do it in this world.
+But then I got to do it in this world.

 Leslye Headland, effectively admitting her own "corruption arc" in overthrowing George Lucas's own Star Wars ideology.